mrwojtek/press-alt/README.md

 # Pressure Altitude Filters

-Altitude determination from the fusion of GPS and barometer pressure measurements.
+Altitude estimation from the fusion of GPS and barometer pressure measurements.

-*Work in progress as of March 30, 2016*
+*Work in progress as of April 6, 2016*